 03 / Execution

-PXL+ designed and fabricated the entire machine — integrating a commercial-grade treadmill with a custom calorie-tracking system, display interface, and automated dispensing mechanism.
-The machine operated reliably across a sustained campaign period, handling hundreds of daily participants without failure.
+PXL+ designed and fabricated the entire machine from scratch — integrating a commercial-grade treadmill with a custom calorie-measurement system, live display interface, and an automated dispensing mechanism.
+The machine tracked joules generated in real time and dispensed tiered rewards based on performance: energy drinks and snacks for casual runners, Adidas running gear for the committed, and a pair of Boost shoes for the fastest.
+The machine ran reliably across a sustained campaign period, handling hundreds of participants daily without failure — a first for the region, and a format that has since been replicated countless times across the Middle East.

 04 / Results